VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 - We can only use this if our data is linearly separable
 - For 2D we don't use the equation of line as : $y=mx+b$, instead we use : $Ax + By +c = 0$
+Self note:
+	In linear regression our data table looks like this: X | Y, and we say its 2D because when we draw scatter plot it has only one color of dots and we have to draw a best fit line through those dots for which we use both input and output columns.
+	In logistic regression our data table looks like this: X1 | X2 | Y, and we say its 2D because its scatterplot will have dots of two colors and if it looks linearly separable then we can draw a line in between them, but this scatterplot is X1 vs X2, so we use only input columns to plot a line and then use Y column to check and adjust that line repeatedly.
 ## Perceptron Trick
 Lets say we make a scatter plot and see that there are linearly separable green and blue dots in that plot.
 ### Rough Algorithm: